exu/splitter/README.md

 ls -la directory-10
 ls -la directory-11
 ls -la directory-12
+ls -la directory-extra
 ```

-For each of above examples you can pass `%d` parameter to shell command
+For each of above examples you can pass `%s` parameter to shell command
-aplitter will inject it before executing.
+splitter will inject repeater part into it before executing.